HiltonRoscoe/CDFPrototype/subset/SUBSET.md

 # Subsetting CDF Schemas

-The NIST SP Common Data Format (CDF) each support multiple use-cases.
+Each NIST SP 1500 series Common Data Formats (CDF) support multiple use-cases.
 A use-case is an application of the common data format for a particular purpose.
 The CDFs are flexible enough to handle multiple use-cases simultaneously, but there is a tradeoff.
 The exact data points required for each use-case are not explicitly specified in the CDF.
 An example would be the Election Results Reporting (ERR) Specification.
 Making vote counts required for an election night use-case would preclude its use for pre-election day purposes.

 The CDFs can be subset or profiled to better represent the use-case their are implementing.
 This provides the following benefits: